 Some carriers offer advanced call filtering capabilities, enabling you to choose how calls from a particular number are handled.
 You can arrange for a call to be automatically forwarded to another number or voicemail, and even respond with a busy signal.

 Because VoIP systems are digital, they also have the advantage of coming with a whole host of options one simply cannot replicate in a legacy phone system.
 For example most VoIP systems include a GUI (or "Graphical User Interface").
+The GUI is an especially powerful feature for teams that regularly make conference calls, as it allows invitees to join the meeting remotely with full video visuals.
+Read our guide to choosing the perfect VoIP conference phone here.

 With VoIP it is easy to add new features as and when you need them.
 This is a lot more difficult with a traditional phone system.